 The typical course of action for tourists staying in Guánica is to pick up their rental car from the airport and drive themselves to their accommodations.
 The agencies located near the airport are generally international chains backed by years of experience, names that people know and trust, and large amounts of insurance.
 Local agencies, found throughout , have their own merits.
 They tend to offer more personalized service and better deals because their business depends more on your recommendation than the international chains.

-happens to be the one rental service for which we have information.
-You can give them a call at (787) 856-5416, or visit them on Carr 1116 Bo Susua Baja in Yauco, 5.4 mi. northeast of Guánica.
+is the one rental service we have information on.
+You can give them a call at (787) 856-5416, or they are found on Carr 1116 Bo Susua Baja in Yauco, 5.4 mi. northeast of Guánica.

 The cost of a rental car will vary due to a number of factors, from who to rent with to the type of vehicle you request and even the time of year you visit.
 You may be able to lower your price by booking a package deal or simply asking if they have any deals going on.
 On average, prices start at about $40(USD) per day, and go up from there as you add on features and insurance.
 Additionally, although you only need to be 21 to rent a car in Puerto Rico, if you are under the age of 25 most agencies will charge an additional daily fee of between $10 and $25(USD).
 The only other requirement you'll face regarding renting a car is that you must have a valid driver's license.

 To determine which type of car you should rent, take a look at the activities you'll be participating.
 If you'll be visiting a lot of natural attractions, a sports utility vehicle with four wheel drive is a must.
 If you like to spend your vacations touring , trying out new , or just relaxing, a standard car will be just fine for you.